 Etterer earned her MSPH from the University of Alabama at Birmingham and her BS in Chemistry from the University of North Alabama.

-H. Landis (Lanny) Floyd II, PE, CSP, CMRP, Fellow IEEE, Adjunct Professor
+H. Landis (Lanny) Floyd II, PE, CSP, CESCP, CMRP, CRL, Life Fellow IEEE, Adjunct Professor

-In his 40+ year career with DuPont, Lanny Floyd specialized in electric power system reliability, electrical safety, and risk mitigation in plant construction, operation, and maintenance.
-Since 1992, he has chaired the DuPont Global Electrical Safety Team, which is responsible for improving management systems, competency renewal, work practices, and the application of technologies critical to electrical safety performance in all DuPont operations.
+In his 45-year career with DuPont, Lanny Floyd specialized in electric power system reliability, electrical safety, and risk mitigation in plant construction, operation, and maintenance for global operations.
+For more than 20 years he had responsibility for improving management systems, competency renewal, work practices, and the application of technologies critical to electrical safety performance in all DuPont operations.
 In this role, he helped achieve break-through performance in electrical safety.
 Prior to 1993, DuPont was experiencing a fatality from electrical contact on average every 33 months.
-Since 1993 there have been zero fatalities from electrical contact in DuPont facilities worldwide.
-In addition, he provides leadership for the DuPont initiative on advanced management systems for fatality prevention.
+When he retired in 2014, DuPont had demonstrated breakthrough performance in fatality prevention from electrical hazards, having gone more than 21 years without a fatality from contact with electrical energy.

-He received his BS degree in electrical engineering from Virginia Polytechnic Institute & State University in 1973.
+Floyd received his BS degree in electrical engineering from Virginia Polytechnic Institute & State University in 1973.
 He joined DuPont in 1973 and held a series of assignments in engineering support to manufacturing operations, including facilities design and industrial electric power systems operations and maintenance.
 In 1979, he transferred to DuPont Engineering as a consultant in industrial electric power systems maintenance and reliability and held various assignments in electrical technology and safety management.
-In 2013, he moved to his current role in DuPont Safety, Health and Environment

-Active in IEEE for more than 25 years, he is currently Editor-in-Chief of IEEE Industry Applications Magazine.
-He is an IEEE Fellow, a professional member of American Society of Safety Engineers, a Certified Safety Professional, a Certified Maintenance & Reliability Professional, and a registered professional engineer in Delaware.
-He has authored or co-authored more than 70 published papers and articles on occupational electrical safety, receiving twelve prize paper awards from IEEE.
-He has given more than 150 presentations on electrical safety at conferences, seminars and webcasts.
+Active in IEEE for more than 30 years, he is currently Editor-in-Chief of IEEE Industry Applications Magazine.
+He is an IEEE Life Fellow, a professional member of American Society of Safety Engineers, and holds certification as a Safety Professional, Electrical Safety Compliance Professional, Maintenance & Reliability Professional, Reliability Leader and is a registered professional engineer.
+He has authored or co-authored more than 70 published papers and articles on occupational electrical safety, and has given more than 150 presentations on electrical safety at conferences, seminars and webcasts.